Reliability for Drug Targeting In Cancer Treatment through Nanotechnology (A Psychometric Approach)

 *Corresponding author: Ali Mansoori G, Departments of Bioengineering, Chemical Engineering and Physics, University of Illinois at Chicago, Illinois 60607, USA, Tel: 312-996-5592; E-mail: email@example.com

-Copyright: © 2014 Ebrahimi N. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+Copyright: © 2014 Ebrahimi N, et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 The primary focus of the nanotechnology therapeutic approaches has been on early disease detection, drug discovery and monitoring, controlled release of therapeutic agents, and targeted drug delivery.
 Targeted drug delivery system requires more research including statistical modeling to establish the reliability in success of drug targeting.
 This part of every nanotechnology therapeutic approach is especially fundamental for reaching stronger therapeutic effects with lower side effects.